abuehl/abuehl.github.io/_posts/2026-05-15-anatomy-of-a-module-interface.md

 The `TextBlock.TextItem` interface complies with the rule.

-All classes which use each other (by reference) are all declared in the same module.
+All classes which use each other (by reference) are defined in the same module.

 `ITextItemVisitor` uses `Character`, `FontChange` and `ParagraphStart`, which are derived from `TextItem`.